Skip to Content

 Calendar start

 Runs before (or after) a calendar event starts.
+You can set how many minutes before the event you want the workflow to run.

 Use cases:

-• Pre-meeting prep (research attendees, summarize context)
+• Pre-meeting prep (research attendees, summarize relevant emails)

 • Send meeting reminders with context